org-metaeffekt/metaeffekt-documentation/metaeffekt-universe/docs/yaml-format.md

 * , (is reserved for expressions)
 * mutated vowel (these will be supported in the future)

-Variants of a license include (<modifier>) in the canonical name.
-Example:
+Variants of a license include (<modifier>) in the canonical name:

     canonicalName: BSD 3-Clause License (copyright holder variant)

+If a license variant does not mention a specific name it will be named generically:

+    canonicalName: BSD 3-Clause License (variant 001)

+If a license variant does contain a specific company's name that should be mentioned in brackets:

+    BSD 3-Clause License (Open MPI)

+The canonicalName can contain multiple attributes like the variant, a special condition or the company name.
+2 or more attributes are separated by a "**;**" in the canonicalName :

+    canonicalName: BSD 3-Clause License (Lawrence Berkeley National Labs; copyright holder variant)

+    canonicalName: BSD 3-Clause License (without binary clause; variant 002)

+    canonicalName: Linking Exception (GPL; variant 002)

 #### Examples